kunthawat/gyana/DEVELOPMENT.md

 ## Adding new data science nodes

 To add new nodes, you need to add the new node kind to the model choices and the required fields as new columns.
 The current naming convention for these columns is `_<kind>_property`.
 You can then add a form object to the `KIND_TO_FORM` map in _dataflows/forms.py_.
 Inheriting from `ModelForm` is the easiest way to implement these forms.

+To display the nodes data and add to the flows SQL query add a function `NODE_FROM_CONFIG` in _dataflows/nodes.py_.